Labh Singh: Killing BJP MLA Harbans Lal Khanna

 On 2 April 1984, Surinder Singh Sodhi along with Labh Singh killed former MLA Harbans Lal Khanna in his shop in Amritsar.
 Khanna was the BJP district president at the time.
 His bodyguard and 1 or 2 customers of his shop were also killed.
-Sodhi and Labh Singh also burned down a police jeep by Khanna’s shop.
+Sodhi and Labh Singh also burned down a police jeep by Khanna's shop.
 Sodhi and Labh Singh had posed as police officers.
 Sodhi waited outside on a motorcycle as Labh Singh entered the shop.
-Labh Singh opened fire with a stengun killing Khann’s bodyguard and others, all of whom wete sitting.
+Labh Singh opened fire with a stengun killing Khann's bodyguard and others, all of whom wete sitting.
 Khanna shouted frantically.
 Labh Singh said, “Dhoti, topi (hat), at Yamuna.
 Long live Khalistan.”
 He then killed Khanna.

 Khanna had raised slogans translating to, “We are not going to let any second or third group exist, we are not going to let a turban remain on any head; the kacchera, the kara, the kirpan, send these to Pakistan".
 In February 1984 he led a mob that destroyed a replica of the Golden Temple at Amristar railway station and put feces and lit cigarettes on a painting of Guru Ram Das which had been on display for many years.
 All of this had made him a prime target for Sikhs.

-The killing of Khanna led to a 48 hour curfew in Amritsar and paramilitary and army deployment to the city.
+The killing of Khanna led to a 48-hour curfew in Amritsar and paramilitary and army deployment to the city.
 Soon rioting also broke out.
 The riots left at least 7 dead.

-A famous lyric from a Kavishari song about this incident translates to, “Jago (Referring to Sikh revolution) made Harbans Lal Khanna spill red.
-Don’t go against the words of Singhs.
-Those who did have been “taught”(killed).
-Kara, kachera, will remain here; Your (Harbnas Lal Khanna) evening has been brought.
-Jago has arrived; From where did it come; From Bhindranwale Sant; The motorcyclewale have moved it forward”.

-Pursuing CM Bhajan Lal

 Labh Singh and Sodhi were given the duty of killing Bhajan Lal the Chief Minister of Haryana by Jarnail Singh Bhindranwale.
 Bhajan Lal had started the construction of SYL which was opposed by Sikh.
 Bhajan Lal as head of the Haryana government in November 1982 had Sikh indiscriminately stopped, searched, and humiliated who planned to hold a protest at the Delhi Asia Games.
 Bhindranwale blamed Bhajan Lal for rioting against Sikh in Haryana during early 1984.
 The rioting saw the burning of 24 saroops of Guru Granth Sahib, 6 Gurdwaras, shaving 125 Sikh, and stripping 3 Sikh girls.
 All of this made Bhajan Lal a key target.
 Once Sodhi, and Labh were in range of shooting Bhajan Lal, but had been ordered to chop off Bhajan Lal's head by Bhindranwale.
 Because of there devotion to honour Bhindranwale's words they left Bhajan Lal.
 Before being able to assassinate Bhajan Lal Sodhi would he killed.
 Bhindranwale would later claim that Bhajan Lal would be killed if Sodhi lived 15 days more.